 Satisfactory Academic Progress

 Financial aid recipients at Loyola University Chicago are expected to maintain satisfactory academic progress (SAP).
-All federal, state, and university-administered funds are covered under this policy.
+All federal and state funds are covered under this policy.
 Satisfactory academic progress criteria contained in the policy are applied annually to all eligible students and are evaluated at the end of each academic semester (Arrupe College students will be evaluated at the end of each academic year in August).
-Students must be making satisfactory progress to continue receiving financial aid.
+Students must be making satisfactory progress to continue receiving federal and state financial aid.

 Satisfactory academic progress has three components and students must satisfy all components in order to continue to receive aid:

 - Quantitative: Students must complete at least 67% of the courses attempted*